-A Forensic Science course at ARU will teach you the principles of forensic science, from crime scene to court room.
+A Forensic Science degree at ARU will teach you the principles of forensic science, from crime scene to court room.
 With a focus on chemical and biological analysis, you’ll find out what that evidence means.
 We look at ways to ‘read’ data, interpret the results and present your evidence in court.

 Based in our £45m Science Centre in Cambridge, you’ll analyse and investigate a range of evidence in crime scene rooms and the forensic lab.